Valerie Korinek: Career

 Following the publication of Prairie Fairies, Korinek was appointed vice-dean faculty relations in the College of Arts & Science for a five-year term.
 In this role, she earned an Insight Grant from the Social Sciences and Humanities Research Council of Canada to study the history of same-sex marriage in Canada.
+Korinek stated that inclusion and diversity in the College were significant drivers of her work there.
 In 2020, Korinek was elected a Fellow of the Royal Society of Canada.